 Time to Change is a growing movement of people changing how we think and feel about mental health problems.
-The website includes workplace mental health initiative and ideas on how we can commit to change in the way we think and act about mental health at work.
+The website includes workplace mental health initiatives and ideas on how we can commit to changing the way we think and act about mental health at work.

 Whether you’re an employee worried about your own or a colleague’s mental health, a company looking for a charity partner, or an HR professional interested in improving mental wellbeing in your organisation – MIND can help.

 The Charlie Waller Memorial Trust supports employers and line managers to tackle the stigma relating to mental ill health and create a healthy working environment, so that employees can perform at their best level.